Compassionate Trauma Therapy in NYC

 • You notice patterns repeating—in relationships, work, or self-perception—that feel “stuck.”

-Clients seek therapy for trauma and PTSD when they notice:
+Clients seek therapy when they notice:

 • Anxiety interfering with work performance